jesse980107/Jesse-Jin/README.md

    - **Power BI, Looker Studio, Tableau**: Visualizes the processed data.

 ### [Twitter/X Influencer Post Monitor](https://github.com/jesse980107/Twitter-X-Influencer-Post-Reply-Monitor/tree/main)
 This project is a web crawler designed to monitor tweets/replies from a specific Twitter/X influencer, such as Elon Musk.
 The crawler logs into Twitter, navigates to the influencer's page, and retrieves the latest tweet's URL and content.
-The project uses Selenium WebDriver for automation and interaction with the web page.
+The project uses Selenium WebDriver to automate and interact with the web page.

 - Uses ChromeDriver to open a headless window
 - Automated login to Twitter